spatiotemporal-data/spatiotemporal-data.github.io/index.md

   padding: 1px 10px; /* Small side padding for better readability */
 ">

-🌱 <a href="https://spatiotemporal-data.github.io/posts/time_varying_model/"><b>Time-Varying Autoregression</b></a>.
+<p style="font-size: 18px;"><a href="https://spatiotemporal-data.github.io/posts/time_varying_model/"><b>Time-Varying Autoregression</b></a> 🌱🌱 </p>

 Time-varying autoregression for discovering spatial and temporal patterns of dynamical systems.
 The system equation includes both time-varying autoregression on the data space and tensor decomposition on the latent space.
 The content is mainly from our research work below.

 <ul style="padding-left: 20px;">
   <li style="font-size: 14.5px; color: #626a73; margin-bottom: 15px;">